Information about the current forest fire danger, forest fire activity and fire restrictions across the province.

 Friday April 1 was the first day of the 2022 fire season.
 Although there may still be snow in some areas of the province, Ontario’s Outdoor Burning Regulations are now in effect until October 31.

-There were no new wildland fires confirmed in the Northeast region by late afternoon on May 19.
+There was one new wildland fire confirmed in the Northeast region by late afternoon on June 25.

-There are 11 active fires in the Northeast region.
-Active fires of note include:
+In total, there are two active wildland fires in the Northeast region.

-There is one active fire confirmed in the Northwest Region by the late afternoon of May 19.
+There were no new fires and no active fires in the Northwest Region by the late afternoon of June 23.

 Aviation, Forest Fire and Emergency Services would like to remind the public to use caution when performing any outdoor burning.
 In order to dispose of yard waste and woody debris, we encourage you to use methods such as composting or using your local landfill.
 If you must burn, follow Ontario’s Outdoor Burning Regulations.